voedger/voedger/design/workspaces/deactivate-workspace.md

 - AuthZ: role.sys.WorkspaceOwner
 - Params: none
-- `cdoc.sys.WorkspaceID` existance in appWS is checked by `view.sys.WorkspaceIDIdx` but there was no this view before.
-So need to check the existance of the link to `cdoc.sys.WorkspaceID` before checking `cdoc.sys.WorkspaceID.IsActive`
+- `cdoc.sys.WorkspaceID` existence in appWS is checked by `view.sys.WorkspaceIDIdx` but there was no this view before.
+So need to check the existence of the link to `cdoc.sys.WorkspaceID` before checking `cdoc.sys.WorkspaceID.IsActive`

 ```mermaid
     sequenceDiagram